shleen/psd-lambda-functions/README.md

 2. The OECD data will be cleaned.
 3. The final csv file with the clean data will be sent as an attachment via email.

+# Keeping MPS readme here in case it is reverted.

 ### MPS (KIV)
 1. Manual copy & paste of the 'EmpVacDmd' cells into the 'MPS Template' Excel workbook<sup>2</sup>.
 2. Excel will automatically map the job roles to SSOCs.
 This is done using a formula<sup>3</sup> that references a sheet that contains the job role to SSOC mapping.